yukaty/weather-wardrobe-ai/README.md

 # Weather Wardrobe AI
-This is an API that provides personalized outdoor outfit recommendations based on the current weather conditions.

-This project was created as a learning exercise to explore the use of OpenAI API and Flask.
+This API offers personalized outdoor outfit recommendations based on current weather.
+It was developed as a learning project to explore OpenAI API and Flask.

 ## Setup
 1. Clone the repository